ClayLiu/auto-dial-on-Dr.com/readme.md

 |2|password|
 |3|waitting time|

-* `waitting time` means the interval of two dial process, with unit is second.
+* `waitting time` means the interval of two dial processes, with unit is second.